sh-navid/Archive.Learn.Python/lessons/python/installation/README.md

 ## Jupyter Notebook

-- To install open a terminal (Seach `CMD` in windows) and type and enter this command: `python -m pip install jupyter` or simply use `pip install jupyter`
+- To install `jupyter`, open a terminal (Search for `CMD` in windows) and type and enter this command: `python -m pip install jupyter` or simply use `pip install jupyter`
 - To run your notebook open a terminal and use this command: `jupyter notebook`

 <hr/>